-Role The FET Quality Council established in individual Co-ordinating ETBs will oversee the monitoring and review of individual ETB quality assurance procedures for new apprenticeship programmes.
+Role The Quality Council established in individual Co-ordinating ETBs will oversee the monitoring and review of individual ETB quality assurance procedures for new apprenticeship programmes.
 This will be supported and facilitated by ETBI who will establish an external Quality Assurance and Enhancement Panel at sectoral level.
 This panel will assist ETBs in demonstrating the effective development and implementation of their QA procedures and to further develop and enhance these procedures in the sector, ensuring consistency with QQI requirements.
 Membership Members will comprise of external independent professionals and/or sectoral colleagues who have expertise in quality assurance and improvement in education.
 They will be familiar with quality assurance guidelines of QQI and will have had direct experience in designing, implementing and reviewing the effectiveness of quality assurance instruments.
 Members will be selected to establish a nationally formed panel and membership and terms of reference will be reviewed after one year of operation.
-Accountable to ETBI Apprenticeship Traineeship Strategy Group Schedule of Meetings Per arrangement with ETBs and through ETBI Responsibilities Work with designated ETBI Structures to assist ETBs in demonstrating the effective development and implementation of their QA procedures and to further develop and enhance these procedures, ensuring consistency with QQI requirements.
-Assist in the development of processes and procedures to monitor and enhance quality assurance for new apprentice programmes in the ETB sector, in particular with regards to: Transparency - ensuring that relevant information is accessible to stakeholders.
+Accountable to Quality Council Schedule of Meetings Per arrangement with ETBs and through ETBI Responsibilities Work with designated ETBI Structures to assist ETBs in demonstrating the effective development and implementation of their QA procedures and to further develop and enhance these procedures, ensuring consistency with QQI requirements.
+Develop processes and procedures to monitor and enhance quality assurance for new apprentice programmes in the ETB sector, in particular with regards to: Transparency - ensuring that relevant information is accessible to stakeholders.
 Apprentice Participation - strengthening methods for systematically gathering apprentice feedback on the programmes and support services.
 Learning - helping to create the environment in which apprentices can take responsibility for their own learning.
 Apprentice Support - developing and improving the academic and pastoral support services available to apprentices.

-- Teaching & Training supporting innovative teaching/training methods both on and off-the-job, by recognising and promulgating best practice. - Assessment ensuring that the examination and assessment system is fair, consistent and effective in measuring the extent to which apprentices achieve the stated learning outcomes, for both on and offthe-job assessment. - Lifelong Learning fostering and developing in apprentices a lifelong learning ethos to help them develop their careers through Continuing Professional Development. - Assist ETBs in demonstrating the effectiveness of their QA procedures for new apprenticeship programmes. - Advise ETBI FET Directors' Apprenticeship Traineeship Strategy Group, where appropriate, on developing policy responses to reporting requirements of statutory stakeholders pertaining to new apprenticeship programmes. - Develop appropriate training/support materials and workshops for key ETB staff on specific elements of quality assurance, as requested by ETBI Apprenticeship Traineeship Strategy Group. - Assist in the development of ETB staff capacity for self-study and peer review.
-These will play a pivotal role in monitoring the effectiveness of quality policy and procedures. - Participate in the monitoring and review of the new apprenticeship programmes in the sector. - Provide periodic feedback to those ETBs involved in new apprenticeship programmes and a final review report at the end of a 12-month period to FET Directors Apprenticeship Traineeship Strategy Group.
+- Teaching & Training supporting innovative teaching/training methods both on and off-the-job, by recognising and promulgating best practice. - Assessment ensuring that the examination and assessment system is fair, consistent and effective in measuring the extent to which apprentices achieve the stated learning outcomes, for both on and offthe-job assessment. - Lifelong Learning fostering and developing in apprentices a lifelong learning ethos to help them develop their careers through Continuing Professional Development. - Assist ETBs in demonstrating the effectiveness of their QA procedures for new apprenticeship programmes. - Advise Advise Quality Council where appropriate, where appropriate, on developing policy responses to reporting requirements of statutory stakeholders pertaining to new apprenticeship programmes. - Assist ETBI structures in developing appropriate training for key ETB staff on specific elements of quality assurance. - Assist in the development of ETB staff capacity for self-study and peer review.
+These will play a pivotal role in monitoring the effectiveness of quality policy and procedures. - Participate in the monitoring and review of the new apprenticeship programmes in the sector. - Provide a structured feedback report to the co-ordinating provider's Quality Council within one month of the review.